weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/09-Terraform-Provisioners/09-03-local-exec-provisioner/README.md

 # Terraform local-exec Provisioner
+- The local-exec provisioner invokes a local executable after a resource is created.
+- This invokes a process on the machine running Terraform, not on the resource.

 ## Step-00: Pre-requisites
 - Create a EC2 Key pain with name `terraform-key` and copy the `terraform-key.pem` file in the folder `private-key` in `terraform-manifest` folder